DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 The armoured car is going through group of ruined buildings in town.
 They ought to be vigilant as demons patrol it.

-_There is high chance to get tailed by demons_
+_There is high chance to get tailed by demons._

 _Saki and Ashlan reminded me to make sure to not be found out_

 The entrance to human city cannot be exposed.
-So he has to be vigilant against being tailed while driving.
+So he had to be vigilant against being tailed while driving.
 Now, Rinne can sense demon's magic power.

 "Rinne, how is it?"